siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 start with only 2-3 lines being sent at first, until you get an ACK.
 Then you keep growing the window until you start getting retransmissions, and then you make the window a little smaller.

+###Mike's proposal

+i would propose a packetized tinyG protocol:

+// 8 byte header + N bytes for json / gcode block
+struct tinyG_block_packet {
+        uint8  packet_type; // always zero for now, never know when you'll need to expand... uint24 sequence_number;                // at 32bits we base64 will add another 3 bytes to our header. need to detect roll-over, could probably be reduced to 8bit then. uint16 checksum;
+        uint8 whitespace;                // always a space, so parser knows where end of header is. char *packet;                // newline/null terminated string }

+but! since we want to preserve the plain text readability, the header should be base64 encoded. this creates a 9 byte header after encoding the first 6 bytes (8+1 for whitespace delimiter). not bad for a sequence number *and* a checksum. transmit/receive line blocks might look like
+        MGJGZmZm {"gc":"g00x150y100"}}\n                              (31 chars)
+        aGVhZGVy {"r":{"bd":{"qr":{"lix":2513,"pba":24}},"sc":0}}\n
+        YW5vdGg= {"r":{"ack":0,"sc":0}}\n

+a little more compact than:
+        {"r":{"gc":"g00x150y100"},"sn":"234923","cks":"23049898234"}\n  (61 chars)
+        {"r":{"bd":{"qr":{"lix":2513,"pba":24}},"sn":"234923","sc":0,"cks":"2853327449"}}
+        {"r":{"ack":0,"sn":"234923","sc":0,"cks":"2853327449"}}

+if the header is missing, (because it was typed by hand) tinyG should be able to recover.

+Alden's comments: How about making it so the whole thing is parsable by off-the-shelf JSON parsers, even if the base64 block is opaque and requires further handling.
+Also, shorten the tags to 1 character, since parsing is always context-dependent we only need to worry about collisions in the context of what can co-exist in any given packet. "q" = reQuest, "a" = Ack, "s" = Status, "h" = Header.

+        {"q":{"gc":"g00x150y100"}},"h":"MGJGZmZm"}\n                   (44 chars)
+        {"r":{"b":{"q":{"x":2513,"a":24,"h":"aGVhZGVy"}},"sc":0}}\n
+        {"r":{"a":0,"s":0,"h":"YW5vdGg="}}\n

 ##References